Get to know Arevo and

 CEO / CO-FOUNDER

-An accomplished business leader with 20+ years of experience in the healthcare and technology industries with a wealth of business leadership and entrepreneurial experience.
+An accomplished business leader with 20+ years of experience in the healthcare and technology with a wealth of enterprise leadership and entrepreneurial experience.
 Ryan has held leadership positions at global healthcare companies, Philips Healthcare and Tunstall Healthcare, helped launch several startups and led a turnaround at a regional healthcare company.
 He is a dynamic leader and persuasive communicator with a proven record of success in delivering results with mastery in strategy, growth, culture, value creation, and leadership.
-Ryan is also a recent graduate of Seattle University with an Executive MBA.

 COO / CO-FOUNDER